sohaat/mule-4-healthcheck-connector/README.md

 # Use the connector

 ## Sample app
-A sample Mule 4 application that show how the connector work is available here [sample-app](/sample-app/README.md).
+A sample Mule 4 application that shows how the connector works is available here:
+[sample-app](/sample-app/README.md).

 ## Healthcheck object
-All the processor available will output the following object as a Java Class.
+All the available processors (operations?) will output the following object as a Java Class.
 You can see it also with DataSense.

 ```java